zhackerschoice/Usb-stealer/README.md

 # Usb-stealer
-Turn your usb flash drive to proffesional data thief. <br>
+Turn your usb flash drive to Professional data thief. <br>
 ## Installation:

 (works only in windows)